NEWS

 Representative Image Source: Pexels| Anna Shvets

-But from their findings, scientists were only able to note that there are multiple such zones between the Earth's mantle and metallic core, 1800 miles beneath the surface.
+Their findings revealed that there are multiple ULVZs located between Earth's mantle and metallic core, about 1,800 miles below the surface.
 Even in the previous study conducted by graduate student Jonathan Wolf and seismologist Maureen Long of Yale, the origins of ULVZs and their role in the mantle of the earth weren’t clearly explained.
 “A big outstanding puzzle has been whether ULVZs are stationary features or whether they interact with the convective, flowing mantle,” Long explained.

 Scientists further dived deep to understand the ULVZs and made some progress, as per Live Science.
 Thorne recalled his curiosity for the same branching from a previous study about seismic waves and mentioned that he was trying to measure the speed of the large quakes, known as PKP waves.
 While researching the same and comparing results year after year, he realized that something was drastically slowing down the waves and scattering their energy.
 Upon further research, it was discovered that it could be the ridges and valleys or the ULVZs that were responsible for the same.
 Looking at the areas studied for the impact of the waves, the presence of blobs identified as ULVZs hinted at a theory.